 - The wizard will always upgrade the pool master first.
 Do not place the pool master into maintenance mode using XenCenter before performing the upgrade as this will cause a new master to be designated.

-- Take a backup of the state of your existing pool using the pool-dump-database xe CLI command (see the XenServer Administrator’s Guide for details).
+- Take a backup of the state of your existing pool using the pool-dump-database xe CLI command.
+For more information, see Command line interface.
 This allows you to revert a partially complete rolling upgrade back to its original state without losing any VM data.
 As it is not possible to migrate a VM from an upgraded server to a server running an older version of XenServer, it may be necessary to shut down VMs if you need to revert the rolling upgrade for any reason.

 - Ensure that your servers are not over-provisioned - that is, they have sufficient memory to carry out the upgrade.
 It is best to suspend any VMs that are not critical during the upgrade process.